trevorbox/gitops-example-iac-go/README.md

 ## deploy applicationset

 Deploy either the cluster dev, stage, or prod applicationset.
-This demonstrates deploying the same applicationset for different clusters (although we are demonstrating with only one) with different namespaces (environments) for each context.
+This demonstrates deploying multiple applications to many namespaces in a single cluster.
+The example could be modified if using an external GitOps hub to sync applications across many different clusters with different namespaces (environments) for each context.

 ```sh
 # dev cluster